h-rueda/Report4s/README.md

 ### Features

-* Capable to capture screenshots of :
+* Can capture screenshots of :
   * Web elements
   * Web pages
 * The stack trace of exceptions are displayed to facilitate a better error analysis.